hermangroup/docs/introduction/how-to-buy.rst

   https://www.cryptopia.co.nz

   Cryptopia is a New Zealand cryptocurrency exchange with a reputation for supporting a large number of low-volume altcoins.
-It offers DASH trading pairs for BTC, LTC, DOGE and USDT.
+It offers HISTORIA trading pairs for BTC, LTC, DOGE and USDT.

 ACX